jacob-zietek/jacob-zietek.github.io/quotes.md

 The best way to fix bugs in your code is to put them in there yourself.

 I'll either find a way or make one.

+Conscience is a man's compass, and though the needle sometimes deviates, though one often perceives irregularities when directing one's course by it, one must still try to follow its direction.